Preview: ‘The Voice’ Season 21 Battle Rounds begin - NewsBreak

 Preview: ‘The Voice’ Season 21 Battle Rounds begin

-(NBC) – The Blind Auditions are complete and the Battle Rounds begin tonight on “The Voice.”
+The Blind Auditions are complete, and the Battle Rounds begin tonight on “The Voice.”

 Ariana Grande found out during the blind audition how much fun assembling her team can be, but the rookie coach now faces the flipside of sending people home in the battle rounds.